 Multiple Hummingbird Feeders – If your successful drawing in the small birds, consider placing several nectar feeds in close proximity.

 Offer Clear Sugar Solution – We use the same recipe for both orioles and hummingbirds.
 Add one cup Big Chief granulated sugar to four cups of boiling water.
 Stir the sugar water and let cool.
 Refrigerate unused portion.
 Never use food coloring.
 For Orioles, some experts recommend diluting the sugar water to eight parts water to 1 part sugar.

 Grape Jelly is OK – A favorite alternative to sugar solution is a small amount of grape jelly.
-A couple of tablespoons in an secure dish is like ringing the dinner bell.
-You may see some aggressive behavior by the orioles as they vie for feeding rights.
+A couple of tablespoons in a secure dish is like ringing the dinner bell.
+You may see some aggressive behavior by the Orioles as they vie for feeding rights.
 Hummingbirds will also visit a jelly station.
 Experts suggest mixing a ¼ cup of water into the jelly.